 Low-income super contribution

-From 1 July 2018, individuals aged 65 or over will be able to make multiple contributions to super of up to $300,000 from the proceeds of selling their main home residence.
+From 1 July 2022, individuals aged 60 or over will be able to make multiple contributions to super of up to $300,000 from the proceeds of selling their main home residence.
+Prior to this, the member has to be 65 or older to make the downsizer contribution.

-Downsizer contribution will increase the accumulation member's tax-free component.
+Downsizer contribution will increase the accumulation of a member's tax-free component.

 For a contribution to be a downsizer contribution in respect of an individual, the following conditions must be satisfied:

-- The individual must be aged 65 years or older at the time the contribution is made
+- The individual must be aged 60 years or older (from 1 July 2022) at the time the contribution is made;

 - The contribution must be in respect of the proceeds of the sale of a qualifying dwelling in Australia